Draymond Green Upset By NBA All-Defensive Team Snub

-Draymond Green, the undisputed defensive stopper for the Golden State Warriors, admitted that he is still miffed about being snubbed for the NBA’s All-Defensive first team last season after being in running the league’s defensive player of the year the previous two seasons.
+Draymond Green, the undisputed defensive stopper for the Golden State Warriors, admitted that he is still miffed about being snubbed for the NBA’s All-Defensive first team last season after being in the running as the league’s defensive player of the year the previous two seasons.

-Green told the San Francisco Chronicle Monday said that despite injuries that slowed him last year, it was “crazy” that writers relegated him to the NBA All-Defensive second team.
+Green told the San Francisco Chronicle Monday that despite injuries that slowed him last year, it was “crazy” that writers relegated him to the NBA All-Defensive second team.

 “It’s important,” Green said of the snub on the All-Defensive team, per the Chronicle.
 “I was second-team All-Defense (last season).
 That’s crazy.
 So, yeah, I’ve got to get that.”